-Explore the best trails near Kilauea with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Kilauea with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 Short an easy, watch out for high waves.
 When standing on the rock I wouldn't suggest standing within a foot of anything wet (I know you're not an idiot).
 I was surprised a couple times by large waves that got to close for comfort when standing on the boulders.

 This is not so much a trail as a dirt access road to the shoreline.
 We parked on the side of the dirt road where there were gateways for some of the houses.
 The walk to the shore itself is pretty uneventful and flat- you can admire some vegetation and look through the trees at the shoreline and some of the properties nearby.
 I would recommend either avoiding this road or using an ATV or truck with 4WD if it has recently rained.
 We got lucky and the road was dry and walkable.
 Even so there were many potholes filled with mud along the way.
 The view was amazing once we reached the shore.
 We spent a lot of time watching the powerful surf crash into the shoreline.
 If you plan on doing so, scout out the rocks to make sure that they won't get splashed by the waves.
 The first outcropping of black rocks, especially, got pounded by waves the entire time we were there.
 We didn't make it out to the tide pools because the surf was too unsafe, but on a calmer day, I can imagine they might be quite pleasant.
 All in all, on a dry day, this is a very easy walk that rewards you with a nice view of the coastline at the end.